JorgeMonforte/Getting-and-cleaning-data-final-project/README.md

 columns that are loaded from the corresponding files.

 ---------------------
-get_summarised_data()
+get_summarised_data(data)
 ---------------------

-This function runs the previous one to build a data frame and with it converted to a dplyr table it transforms it in two steps in a summarised table with the means computed for each column grouped by subject and activity.
+This functions takes the features data frame returned by the previous function and with it converted to a dplyr table it transforms it in two steps in a summarised table with the means computed for each column grouped by subject and activity.

 ---------------
 Other functions
 ---------------

-- The *init_features* and *end_features* ensure that the required data is downloaded and deleted
+- download_features function gets the zip file

 - The get...file opens a connection or returns the path to be loaded by the scripts